rhysd/gocaml/README.md

 [![Windows Build Status][]][Appveyor]
 [![Coverage Status][]][Codecov]

 GoCaml is subset of OCaml in Go based on [MinCaml][] using [LLVM][].
+GoCaml adds many features to original MinCaml.
 MinCaml is a minimal subset of OCaml for educational purpose.
 It is statically-typed and compiled into a binary.

-This project aims my practices for understanding type inference, closure transform and introducing own intermediate language (IL) to own language.
+This project aims incremental compiler development for my own programming language.
+Type inference, closure transform, mid-level IR are implemented.

 [Japanese presentation](https://speakerdeck.com/rhysd/go-detukurufan-yong-yan-yu-chu-li-xi-shi-zhuang-zhan-lue)